Therapy for ADHD

 You don’t necessarily want to be just like them (some of their lives look pretty dull), but you’re jealous of their seeming contentment in the completion of mundane tasks.

-You don’t want to need intensity and stress to get things done.
+You don’t want to need intensity and stress to do the things that matter to you.

 *Quick-Pit-Stop-For-Research-Cuz-It’s-Super-Relevant-I-Swear*